hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 70: /[^t]hoice/
 71:0put_ --- puts line at top - has to be long form...
 72: :.-5 -alternative form of relative syntax
-73:ci" and ci( always get their man (pair!!O!!!)
+73:ci" and ci( always get their man (pair!!O!!!))
-74:ctrl t in terminal gives a scrollable cli list of abailable files!!!!
+74:ctrl t in terminal gives a scrollable cli list of available files!!!!
 75:Ctrl+K on nvim tree gives files size and full path!!!
-76:Highlight using vi[ etc and breaking out with esc takes you to the end of the block!!!:w
+76:Highlight using vi[ etc and breaking out with esc takes you to the end of the block!!!
-77: YIB YAB YI< YA> YI{ etc are psychic :) - but not in VS code :(
+77: YIB YAB YI< YA> YI( etc are psychic :) - but not in VS code :(
 78: :20 norm Vp - how to paste a line to a line!
 79:shift l/h jumps between buffers!!!!
+not it doesn't!!!! ctrl-i/o???
 80: q: in normal mode or ctrl-r in command gives  used command list!!!
 81: :30t. - paste line 30 under present line
 82: /\%Vfoobar - how to search in visual selection only!!!